Ormiston Meridian Academy

 - How will our child and young person be involved in the decisions about their learning?

 Here at Ormiston Meridian Academy student involvement in decision making processes is of the upmost importance.
 Students are supported and encouraged to make decisions about their learning and support.
-Student Learning Passports are reviewed three times per year, ensuring their views are expressed and they are actively involved in making decisions regarding how they learn, which support strategies are most beneficial and target setting decisions.
-Student Voice interviews take place regularly to give your child the chance to express their views.
+Achiever Plans are reviewed three times per year, ensuring their views are expressed and they are actively involved in making decisions regarding how they learn and which support strategies are most beneficial.
+Student Voice interviews also take place regularly to give your child the chance to express their views and voice any concerns they may have.

 - How will we be involved in the decisions about the learning of our children and young people?

-In addition to the normal reporting arrangements and parents evenings, parents also have the chance to discuss their child’s/young person’s progress during Student Learning Passport conversations which happen termly.
+In addition to the normal reporting arrangements and parents evenings, parents also have the chance to discuss their child’s/young person’s progress during Achiever Plan conversations which happen termly.
 Regular phone calls between the TA and home take place throughout the school year and parents are invited to contact the school and be part of the decision making process whenever necessary.
 Our Academy has an open door policy to discuss any aspect of your child’s education.

 - How are parents involved in the setting?
 How can I be involved?